 If you are a student and you want to speak confidentially, you may do so with the professional counselors in the University Counseling, Health & Wellness Center and the University Chaplain in the Interfaith Center.
 Here is their contact information:

-E4Health (formerly Lifescope) provides Suffolk employees and their family members with free, confidential, 24/7 access to licensed, master’s-level clinicians to help find solutions to balancing personal and work challenges.
-Employees and their family members can access services via phone at 800-828-6025 or online at helloe4.com (username: Suffolk University; password: guest).
-All contacts and conversations with E4Health counselors are confidential except when there may be potential of harm to self or others or in situations of suspected child, elder, or vulnerable person abuse or neglect.
+E4Health (username: Suffolk University; password: guest), formerly LifeScope, provides Suffolk employees and their family members with free, confidential, 24/7 access to licensed, master’s-level clinicians to help find solutions to balancing personal and work challenges.
+Employees and their family members can access services via phone at 800-828-6025 All contacts and conversations with E4Health counselors are confidential except when there may be potential of harm to self or others or in situations of suspected child, elder, or vulnerable person abuse or neglect.